trolleway/domofoto_parser/README.md

 # Output

 Output is a csv file with buildings coordinates and data field.
-Data licensed as cc-by-sa (http://domofoto.ru/rules/) You can open csv in QGIS.
+Data licensed as cc-by-sa (http://domofoto.ru/rules/) You can open csv in NextGIS QGIS.
+I do not include address tags, because they not license-clean: almost all addreses taken from googlemaps.
+If you need addreses - make SPATIAL JOIN with OSM data in NextGIS QGIS or PostGIS

 If you want more GIS toolchain - script printing command string for ogr2ogr utility - it process csv to geojson, so you can put data in modern software.